unicode-org/message-format-wg/spec/README.md

 The goal is to allow developers and translators to create natural-sounding, grammatically-correct, user interfaces that can appear in any language and support the needs of diverse cultures.

-## MessageFormat 2 Specification and Syntax
+## Status of the documents in this repo

-The current specification starts [here](#table-of-contents) and may have changed since the publication of the Tech Preview version.
+The editor's copy of the specification is found in this directory of this repo and starts [here](intro.md).
-The Tech Preview specification is [here](https://www.unicode.org/reports/tr35/tr35-73/tr35-messageFormat.html)
+The editor's copy may have changed since the publication of the most recent LDML version.

-The current draft syntax for defining messages can be found in [spec/syntax.md](./syntax.md).
+The Final Candidate specification is in [LDML 46.1](https://www.unicode.org/reports/tr35/tr35-73/tr35-messageFormat.html) which is identical to the materials in the LDML 46.1 release in this repo.

-The syntax is formally described in [ABNF](./message.abnf).
+## About

 Messages can be simple strings: